MassBigData/LateNightT/MBTA-realtime API README.md

 Use *include_access* and *include_service* to specify whether you want alerts relating to accessibility (like elevator / escalator outages), alerts related to service (like delays), or both.

 Sample Calls
 ------------
 All the parameters and fields are spelled out in the documentation, but if you just want to try some calls and see what response you get, you can try the ones below.
+Remember that this is test data.
+Do not publish this to users.

 [http://54.81.189.97/developer/api/v2/servertime?api_key=wX9NwuHnZU2ToO7GmGR9uw&format=json]
 [http://54.81.189.97/developer/api/v2/routes?api_key=wX9NwuHnZU2ToO7GmGR9uw&format=json]